 - Institute of Environmental Sciences Technologies (IEST)

-Performing cleanroom testing is streamlined with an experienced rental company to guide you.
+Performing clean room testing is streamlined with an experienced rental company to guide you.
 ATEC will equip you with NIST traceable calibrated instruments from leading manufacturers for an affordable rental rate.
-Call today to speak with a specialized team member who will help you to the right equipment, fulfill your standards and craft a rental solution that meets your deadlines.
+Call today to speak with a rental agent who will help you to the right equipment, fulfill your standards and craft a rental solution that meets your deadlines.